- A primary reason for hiring the major SAP consulting firms is for political insurance.

 The Problem: Tolerating False Information

-It is amazing to how many of the clients accept lying from both SAP and the consulting firm.
+It is incredible how many of the clients accept lying from both SAP and the consulting firm.
 By not calling out the lying, the client encourages more of it.
 The fact is both SAP and SAP consulting firms lie, and they lie a lot — and we have the evidence to prove it.

 The more lying is tolerated, the more SAP and the consulting company will continue to lie.